Glasgow Property Lettings Process for Tenants

 The Glasgow property lettings process for renting a flat in Scotland is as follows:

 Viewing a Property

-If you see a property you are interested in renting, email or call us to arrange to view.
+If you see a property you are interested in renting, email or call us to arrange to view it.
 We have flexible viewing times to allow you to when most suitable for you.
 All properties advertised by us conform to the Repairing Standard.

-Properties are viewed “as seen” in terms of décor and furnishings and the Landlord is under no obligation to change anything related to these once lease is signed.
+Properties are viewed “as seen” in terms of décor and furnishings and the Landlord is under no obligation to change anything related to these once the lease is signed.

 Tenant Application Process